 The highest rate of myocarditis reported in Canada in association with the Pfizer mRNA vaccine has been for males aged 12 to 30 years following the second dose, with about 1.5 cases per 100,000 doses in B.C.
 Most receive conservative or no treatment and have no serious outcomes.

 Myocarditis or pericarditis can be caused by viruses, other types of infections or medications.

-In the U.S. and B.C., it is recommended that young people get vaccinated.
+In B.C., it is recommended that young people get vaccinated.

 “The pluses of vaccination continue to outweigh the minuses,” says Harris.
 “There are clear benefits of mRNA vaccines in reducing hospitalizations and deaths due to COVID-19 infections.”

 While younger people are less likely to experience serious outcomes of COVID-19, having access to a safe and effective vaccine will help protect them against severe COVID-19 disease.
 It will also protect those around them, including vulnerable populations who may not be adequately protected by vaccine.

 If a young person is vaccinated, they are much less likely to spread COVID-19.

 “At BC Children’s, we have immunocompromised children who depend on others to be vaccinated,” says Harris.
 “It’s not just about getting your own child vaccinated for their own protection.
 It’s also about helping to protect others, including immunocompromised children who may not be adequately protected by vaccine or younger children for whom vaccines are not approved for use at this time.”